rust-lang/rfcs/text/0000-target-tier-policy.md

   (such as in other toolchains), unless they have a very good reason to diverge.
 Changing the name of a target can be highly disruptive, especially once the target reaches a higher tier.
+  - Target names should not introduce undue confusion or ambiguity unless absolutely necessary to maintain ecosystem compatibility.
+For example, if the name of the target makes people extremely likely to form incorrect beliefs about what it targets, the name should be changed or augmented to disambiguate it.
 - Tier 3 targets may have unusual requirements to build or use, but must not create legal issues or impose onerous legal terms for the Rust project or for Rust developers or users.